ministryofjustice/security-guidance/intranet/acceptable-use.md

 You are responsible for protecting your MoJ IT resources.
 This includes keeping your usernames and passwords safe and secure.

 It also means looking after MoJ equipment, especially when working away from MoJ locations.
 You are responsible for protecting MoJ equipment issued to you.
-Any theft of MoJ equipment, or deliberate or willful damage to MoJ equipment, should normally be [reported](https://security-guidance.service.justice.gov.uk/lost-devices-incidents/) to the Police and to the IT Service Desk.
+Any theft of MoJ equipment, or deliberate or wilful damage to MoJ equipment, should normally be [reported](https://security-guidance.service.justice.gov.uk/lost-devices-incidents/) to the Police and to the IT Service Desk.

 **Note:** You should normally report instances of theft or damage to authorities as indicated.
 However, there might be additional circumstances which mean a sensitive handling of the situation is appropriate.
 It is acceptable to consider the context of the situation when making a report.
 Ensure you can justify your actions.
 In cases of uncertainty, don't hesitate to ask your line manager, or other responsible authority for advice.